Kamrul101/donate-red-client/README.md

-# Bucket Head

-- This website can offer you some best Class
-- You can see our class
-- You can see our instructor
-- Admin and Instructor route is available
-- We have 2 types of login option(Email/Password, Google)
 # Donate Red

 - Blood donation is a vital, life-saving process, yet inefficiencies and delays often interrupt timely donations.
 This project aims to develop a web-based blood donation application using modern technologies to streamline blood donation.
 The application will enhance efficiency by providing real-time updates, filtering donors by blood type and location, and enabling direct communication between donors and seekers.
 This project includes features like: